ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-31. Complete the sentence: To solve this mathematical equation, we have to apply $[...]$?
+Q. Complete the sentence: To solve this mathematical equation, we have to apply $[...]$?

 <details><summary><b>Answer</b></summary>